Access to Student Records (FERPA)

 Parents or eligible students have the right to request that WGTC correct records which they believe to be inaccurate or misleading.
 If the college decides not to amend the record, the parent or eligible student then has the right to a formal hearing.
 After the hearing, if the school still decides not to amend the record, the parent or eligible student has the right to place a statement with the record setting forth his or her view about the contested information.

 Generally, schools must have written permission from the parent or eligible student in order to release any information from a student’s education record.
-However, schools may disclose, without consent, “directory” information such as a student’s name, address, telephone number, email address, enrollment status (full or part time), major and field of study, degrees and awards, and dates of attendance.
+However, schools may disclose, without consent, “directory” information such as a student’s name, county of residence, city of residence, enrollment status (full or part time), major and field of study, degrees and awards, and dates of attendance.
 Students have an opportunity to prevent this directory information from being released by submitting an Objection to Release of Directory Information by request to the Office of the Registrar, except in cases where the record has been subpoenaed.

 Wiregrass Georgia Technical College will abide by the following guidelines concerning student records:

 - Inform students and parents of students annually of their rights concerning records kept by WGTC;

 - Allow parents and spouses of students who have the written permission of their children or spouses access to the educational records of their children/spouses;

 - Non-disclosure of personally identifiable information from the educational record of a student without the prior written consent of the student; and

 - Maintain a record of disclosure to outside agencies of personally identifiable information from the educational records of the student.

 Typically, the following information will be kept by the Registrar or Student Affairs personnel and will remain in the student’s academic file:

 - The original application for admission;